hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

 The above command will read ENV vars from the ``production.env`` file present at the project root directory.

+.. admonition:: Supported from

+   .env file support available since version ``v1.2.0-beta.5``.

+   .. .env file is supported in versions ``v.1.2.0`` and above.

 .. note::

   Precedence order is flag > ENV vars > ``.env`` file values > configuration file values > default.